Graycyber/Hasher.py/README.md

 ## How to use the Hasher.py:
 - Download Hahser.py code from this github repository.
-- On Linux add execution permissions to the script using `chmod +x hasher.py`
+- On Linux, add execution permissions to the script using `chmod +x hasher.py`
 - Run the script `./hasher.py` and begin!!

 ```ad-note